-So came January 2012, we still have no saving or emergency fund and a big credit card debt but all of his other debts were already paid.
+So come January 2012, we still have no savings or emergency fund and a big credit card debt but all of his other debts were already paid.
 After his January remittance, I was able to pay the CC debt and start our savings again.

 We spent around 200,000 for that wedding alone when he came home.
 Wala pa yung ibang expenses like eating out and the likes.
 So his first year as OFW, we saved nothing.